Starting out as a video content creator?

 Interacting with your audience allows you to find their interests and pain points.
 It can help you build better content for them.
 You can also create products, tutorials, merch better suited to their specific needs.

-- Achieving Sustainable Growth
+3. Achieving Sustainable Audience Growth

 Coming on a live stream gives a bigger impact on your channel than recorded videos.
 Your audience engages faster, responds to questions, and even shows interest in subscribing.

 Live videos hold users’ attention 10-20x longer than pre-recorded, on-demand content.
 (Forrester)